joesanford/keras-bootstrap/README.md

   --train        trains the model
-  --evaluate     evaluates the model on a test set --predict      makes a prediction based on a single image --predict_dir  makes a prediction for a directory of images
+  --evaluate     evaluates the model on a test set --predict      makes a prediction based on a single image --predict_dir  makes predictions for a directory of images
 ```